Outbound for B2B services firms

 What reply rate should we expect?

 Well-run campaigns to ICP-matched lists produce 3-8% reply rates, of which 40-60% are qualified.
-Campaigns below 2% usually have list or first-line problems.
-Campaigns above 15% are usually measuring replies, not qualified replies.
+Campaigns below 2% usually have a list or first-line problem.
+Campaigns above 15% are usually measuring replies rather than qualified replies — a broad list that replies with "unsubscribe" inflates the number.
+The metric that matters is meeting-to-opportunity rate from replies, not raw reply volume.

 Should we use tools like Lemlist, Outreach, or Apollo?

 Use the lightest stack you can run well.
-Most services firms need one sending platform (Smartlead, Instantly, Lemlist) + one enrichment source (Apollo, Clay) + one deliverability monitor.
+Most services firms need one sending platform plus one enrichment source plus one deliverability monitor.
 Ten tools fighting each other produces worse outcomes than three that are properly configured.
+The choice of specific tool matters less than the discipline of configuring it correctly — the biggest deliverability failures come from misconfigured DNS records, not from picking the wrong software.

 How do we scale outbound without burning the domain?